 All money raised from this event will go to the Project Change Foundation to help support emerging change-makers who are working to make our community a better place.
-This year’s PCF grant recipient is Binners’ Project.
-Previous recipients: The Lipstick Project and Community First Foundation.
+This year’s PCF grant recipient is Chilliwack Restorative Justice and Youth Advocacy Association.
+Previous recipients: The Lipstick Project, Community First Foundation, and Binners’ Project.

 Panel Discussion Moderator

 Cam Sylvester is the North American regional director for Lattitude Global Volunteering, the original Gap Year program, which has been taking young people on meaningful international volunteer experiences since 1972.
 Previously, he taught and developed programs at Capilano University for 30 years, where he was recognized with the Alumni Award for Excellence in Empowered Learning.
 He has also worked as a freelance writer and a commentator on CBC Television.